 I was perfectly well aware that, for want of solid organisation, our anarchist movement was weak in the towns and virtually nonexistent in the villages.
 So our group, as had been decided previously, should not count upon anyone other than itself and be prepared for any eventuality.
 The Committee issued comrade L. Schneider with papers certifying that he was commissioned to represent it on the Departmental Executive Committee.
-The anarchist-communist group advised him to work in conjunction with the Ekaterinoslav anarchist Federation.
-The soviet of the
+The anarchist-communist group advised him to work in conjunction and train with them in the fields where they practised shooting, manoeuvres, etc.